awsdocs/aws-codebuild-user-guide/doc_source/session-manager.md

 1. Choose **Advanced build overrides**\.

 1. In the **Environment** section, choose the **Enable session connection** option\.
 If this option is not selected, all of the codebuild\-breakpoint and codebuild\-resume commands are ignored\.

+1. In the **Environment** section, choose the **Allow AWS CodeBuild to modify this service role so it can be used with this build project** option to allow the CodeBuild console to automatically attach the session manager policy to your service role\.
+If you have already added the session manager policy to your role, you do not need to select this option\.

 1. Make any other desired changes, and choose **Start build**\.